 FAQs

-Below are the frequently asked question for PEX sizes.
+Below are the frequently asked questions for PEX sizes.
 Let’s dig deep to know more.

 How many fixtures are on a 1/2 PEX water line?